SeverinoDaDalt/tfm_severino_da_dalt/sections/presentation_script.md

 ## Testable properties

-Ideal graphs are these which complexity is constant with respect to the size of the input graph.
+Ideal algorithms are these which complexity is constant with respect to the size of the input graph.
 If there exists a constant complexity tester for a given property, we say that the property is testable.

 A classic example of such a property is H-freeness, the property of not containing H as an induced subgraph.